Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL: Evaluation

 \section{Evaluation}

 We investigate the performance of \ac{QDT} relative to the offline \ac{RL} algorithm with the Dynamic Programming based approach as well as the reward conditioning approach.
 As \ac{QDT} utilises the result of \ac{CQL} and it is considered as the state-of-art offline RL method, we pick \ac{CQL} as the benchmark for the Dynamic Programming based approach and \ac{DT} for the reward conditioning approach for the same reason.
-From the evaluations in this section, we would like to demonstrate the benefits and weaknesses of the Dynamic Programming approach and the reward conditioning approach and how our proposed approach (\ac{QDT}) helps their weaknesses.
+From the evaluations in this section, we would like to demonstrate the benefits and weaknesses of the Dynamic Programming approach and reward conditioning approach and how (\ac{QDT}) mitigates their weaknesses.
 We start our investigation with a simple environment with sub-optimal trajectories.
 As it is a simple environment, a Dynamic Programming approach (\ac{CQL}) should work well, and as it uses sub-optimal trajectories, the reward conditioning approach (\ac{DT}) will struggle.
 It is interesting to see how much \ac{QDT} helps in the circumstance.
 We also evaluate them on Maze2D environments designed to test the stitching ability with different levels of complexity.
 We expect that \ac{DT} struggle whereas \ac{CQL} and \ac{QDT} performs well on them.
 Then, we evaluate the algorithms on complex control tasks -- Open AI Gym MuJoCo environments with delayed (sparse) reward as per \citet{chen2021decision}.
 They have zero rewards at all the non-terminal states and put the total reward at the terminal state.
 It should make the Dynamic Programming approach (\ac{CQL}) learning harder as it requires propagating the reward from the terminal state all way to the initial state.
 Finally, we show the evaluation results for Open AI Gym MuJoCo environments with the original dense reward setting for the reference.